-The extremely narrow economic base of Kopanong, i.e. the dependency of local communities on agriculture production, increase the area's vulnerability to economic downturns caused by adverse agricultural conditions, to economic downturns caused by adverse agricultural conditions, such as prolonged droughts, low prices for agricultural goods, e.g. wool prices, rapidly increasing wagein the agricultural sectors and so on.
+The extremely narrow economic base of Kopanong, i.e. the dependency of local communities on agriculture production, increase the area's vulnerability to economic downturns caused by adverse agricultural conditions, to economic downturns caused by adverse agricultural conditions, to economic downturns caused by adverse agricultural conditions, such as prolonged droughts, low prices for agricultural goods, e.g. wool prices, rapidly increasing wagein the agricultural sectors and so on.
 It is therefore important that the central thrust of any economic development strategy for the areas should aim to diversify the economic base.